remzimete/remzimete/README.md

 - 👋 Hi, I’m @remzimete
-- 👀 I’m interested in ...
+- 👀 I’m interested in Studying Software
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java And Web Technologies

-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ... :
-- 📫 How to reach me ...
+- linkedin.com/remzimete

 <!---
 remzimete/remzimete is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.